Dashboards Should Answer Questions, Not Decorate Meetings

 Teams building dashboards, reports, admin views, and operational visibility

-Pretty charts are nice.
-A dashboard that ends a status meeting early is better.
+Pretty charts look great on a big screen.
+But a dashboard that actually ends a rambling status meeting early is far more valuable.

 Question first